Tierra Whack – WHACK’S MUSEUM (Album Review)

 The hook on this song absolutely got me.

-The track takes a situationship and treats it with a sense of sarcasm and amusement.
+The track takes a situationship and treats it with sarcasm and amusement.
 Instead of dwelling on the frustration, Tierra almost laughs through it.
 That balance between vulnerability and humor makes the song stand out.

 Also, a serious question: does Tierra Whack ever breathe?
 Because the flow on this track is absolutely relentless.